mcast/mcast.github.io/_posts/2015-06-30-jekyll-from-scratch.md

 	* Is that [GFM](https://help.github.com/articles/github-flavored-markdown/) or some other dialect?
 	* Do I want to use another language with [so much](http://www.adamhyde.net/whats-wrong-with-markdown/) [undefined behaviour](http://www.wilfred.me.uk/blog/2012/07/30/why-markdown-is-not-my-favourite-language/)?
 	* Works on Github Pages, so is the sensible choice there.
-	* I don't like the dialect issues
+	* I don't like the dialect issues, but I have been known to *locally extend standards* myself sometimes.
 * Several people recommended [HAML](http://haml.info/) to me.
 	* [ ] "Give myself 5 minutes" to learn it.
 	* [ ] Shoe-horn it into Jekyll?